Asbestos Threat at California State University, Northridge

 As part of the official notification, they also were advised against touching asbestos material on any pipes or duct insulation that was exposed.
 They also were warned against disturbing asbestos construction material when replacing light bulbs.

 “As long as asbestos is not disturbed, it is not a health hazard,” said Antonio Pepe, assistant director of the school’s Environmental Health and Safety Department.
 “This notification is to give folks an idea of where these materials are so they don’t disturb them.”

 California’s Health and Safety Code requires universities to submit annual asbestos reports.
-The remnants at CSUN were discovered through laboratory analysis, material sampling and detailed building inspections, according to a story in the Sun Dial newspaper.
+The remnants at CSUN were discovered through laboratory analysis, material sampling and detailed building inspections, according to a story in CSUN’s college newspaper, The Sundial.

 Asbestos abatement often is a costly endeavor, requiring trained and certified companies to handle commercial projects.
 It’s one reason why the threat of it remains today.
-Although asbestos is banned in more than 50 countries around the world, it has yet to be banned in the United States or Canada.
+Although asbestos is banned in more than 50 countries around the world, it has yet to be banned in the U.S. or Canada.

 The Asbestos Disease Awareness Organization, which often serves as a victim’s voice in America, considers no level of asbestos exposure to be safe.